 Before I came out as a lesbian, I read many coming-out stories, searching for one that would match how I felt.
 However, most of the stories that I found, were ones told by ‘tomboys’, who had known that they were gay from a very early age.
 They also stressed the fact that they spent their childhoods doing sports and playing with cars instead of having makeovers and dressing dolls.
 Essentially, in terms of gender expression, the narrative for lesbian women was similar to that of many trans men.
 For my own part, I couldn’t relate to these stories.
 Growing up, I had never fallen in love with my friends that were girls, nor was I interested in football or vehicles (except, perhaps, hot air balloons…) – I had the same kind of dreams of pink and ponies that a lot of girls around me had.
 Even during my rebel teens, questioning beauty ideals and patriarchy, I never felt that I walked outside the frames of societal structures enough to be gay.
 I think that this is the reason why it took me so long to find where I stood, sexually and emotionally.
 I just knew that I connected with women much more than I did with men, and that women made my head turn a lot more often than I found myself looking at a man.

 Conflating gender identity, gender expression, and sexuality, is a common thing to do.
 For some people, these three things are united, without any friction in between.
 In general, though, I think that most people experience a kind of disharmony at one point or other during their lives.
 I also believe that these things can change over time – for instance, I felt that I grew a lot more convinced of my lesbian disposition over the years, compared to how I was when I first came out as bisexual.
-In a world that wasn’t so fixed on binaries, that had more space for fluidity, maybe people wouldn’t feel the need to change go through the process of transition.
+In a world that wasn’t so fixed on binaries, that had more space for fluidity, maybe less people would feel the need to go through the process of transition.
 Maybe more women would identify as butch, rather than trans.
 Right now, I don’t think there is any point in speculating in that.
 A society that is more open and all-embracing would be wonderful, but to question the real distress of people who don’t feel at home in their own bodies, is nothing but ignorant.
 I wish that anyone who has felt the same kind of anguish over their bodies that Alvar has, gets the opportunity to make the changes necessary in order to meet their own selves and think: “That’s me.
 That’s who I am”.

 © Picture: ‘The Lonely Mitt’ by Alvar.